cosmin-stan/HunterScope/README.md

 In addition to the {val} placeholder, there is also {b64}, which automatically Base64-encodes the selected text (useful for tools like CyberChef that expect Base64 input).

+# 🔧 Installation (Developer / from Source)

+1. Clone or download this repository.

+2. In Chrome / Edge / Brave, open:
+chrome://extensions

+3. Enable Developer mode.

+4. Click Load unpacked and select the folder with HunterScope content.

+The extension should appear in your toolbar.